• Skip to primary navigation

 Instructions

-• Fold 1 cup of blue cheese crumbles into the dressing.
+• Fold the blue cheese crumbles and chives into the dressing and stir until combined.

-• Serve immediately or store in the fridge for a few hours to allow flavors to develop.
+• To Serve: Garnish with extra minced chives (optional).
+Serve right away or store in the refrigerator for a few hours to allow the flavors to develop.

 Notes